To Lady Fischer, Berlin

 I have not much else to divulge, and I shall end this correspondence, with a grateful sigh and relief knowing, that I shall soon behold your beauty again.

 The night before the Lady Fisher's arrival, I had experienced a rather disturbing and intangible occurrence that left my mouth agape in incredulity.
 I was in my bed sleeping, when suddenly I felt the bedstead shake and saw myself in bed awakened to see the dreadful guise of the mare.
 He was hovering over me intrusively, as he was sitting on my chest, staring at me with his scarlet large oval eyes of sheer terror.
 I had remained motionless bating breath, as I could not move.
 His drooling saliva I felt, and his insidious grin tormented me, irrespective of the hour.
-He soon disappeared as I awoke in a dripping perspiration and heavy breath.
-I calmed myself and realised it was only a horrible dream.
+He soon would disappear, as I awoke in a dripping perspiration and heavy breath.
+I had calmed myself and realised it was only a horrible dream.
 Was this truly abnegation on my selfish part?
 Were these episodes of continual phantasmagoric fright to end or attenuate in severity?
 Inspective cognisance was required, but it was irrational emotion that consumed me before.

 The next morning I awoke with the anticipation of the arrival of the Lady Fisher.
 Hitherto, the castle had been only a haunting prison and perturbed me with resoluteness.
 The weather had permitted the trip of the Lady Fisher to be possible.
 At around late afternoon her carriage arrived.
 She was an invaluable boon to me, and I was extremely content to have her present.
 Her natural beauty was the absolute remedy I needed, as felicity filled her, irradiating her whole countenance.
 The intermittent flakes were becoming hardened snow with the passing days and frore nights of winter.
 I waited for her at the courtyard.
 When she descended from the carriage, we embraced in an emotional jubilation.